jkey-67/spyglass/README.md

 - fixing an endless loop while parsing intel lines with multiple space in between tokens
 - showing vulnerability occupancy level (ADM) and vulnerable start time on top
 - the VR regions are removed from selection
+- a honeycomb-shape background with a defined color can be placed around a system in the background
 ## Features with API registration
 EVE Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentication.[SSO](https://developers.eveonline.com/blog/article/sso-endpoint-deprecations-2)